-Chapter 9 in the Jeppesen Private Pilot Handbook is the chapter that will teach you how to navigate in the sky.
+Chapter 9 in the Jeppesen Private Pilot Handbook will teach you how to navigate in the sky.

-Flying an airplane is not like driving a car.
-Unlike driving a car, you are in the sky, and everything will look a lot different from the birds-eye view.
+Airplane flying is not the same as driving a car.
+You have a bird’s eye view, and everything will look a lot different the first time.

 And during the night, your route may be pitch black.